MicrosoftDocs/win32/desktop-src/Power/power-setting-guids.md

 **Windows 7, Windows Server 2008 R2, Windows Vista and Windows Server 2008:** This notification is available starting with Windows 8 and Windows Server 2012.

 This notification is sent only to user-mode applications.
 Services and other programs running in session 0 do not receive this notification.

-The **Data** member is a **DWORD** with one of the following values.
+The **Data** member is a **DWORD** with one of the following values:

 0x0 - The display is off.